Featured Galante Fellow: David Soolkin

 In addition to his involvement in Galante, Soolkin is involved in a few other Northeastern organizations including NU Downhillers Ski Club and the Russian Speaking Club.
 His favorite activities are playing sports and traveling.
 In fact, he has participated in four different intramural sports teams every year.
 He has already been lucky enough to travel a lot, having visited 17 countries and over 20 states.
 One of his best traveling experiences came when he studied abroad in Greece, where he met some of his closest friends.

 Soolkin is a first-generation American and thanks his parents and sister for everything, especially their immense support.
 He would also like to highlight a few fellow students.
 Soolkin notes that his education cannot be described without mentioning Sam Roy, Andrew Frank, and Connor Rodriguez with whom he has worked on countless projects together, including their Capstone.
 They have been classmates since Soolkin’s freshman year and he has learned so much from each of them.
-David is grateful for how much he has learned at Northeastern and is particularly proud of his diverse set of co-op experiences!
+He is grateful for how much he has learned at Northeastern and is particularly proud of his diverse set of co-op experiences!

 By: Liz Woodwell, Galante Storyboard Coordinator